SlopeCraft/SlopeCraftTutorial/BasicPrinciple/Principle of map pixel arts_EN.md

    | 🟩 | Stone block in the north edge of map (out of map) |
    | 🟦 | Water |

-   The red block is lower than its north neighbour, so it has shadow 0.
+   The red block is lower than its northern neighbour, so it has shadow 0.

-   The yellow block is higher than its north neighbour, so it has shadow 2.
+   The yellow block is higher than its northern neighbour, so it has shadow 2.

-   The orange block is as high as its north neighbour, so it has shadow 1.
+   The orange block is as high as its northern neighbour, so it has shadow 1.

-   The black block is lower than its north neighbour (water block), so it has shadow 0.
+   The black block is lower than its northern neighbour (water block), so it has shadow 0.

+   The green block's shadow is undetermined, but as it locates out of the map region, this block has only one function: adjust the shadow of its southern neighbour.

-   The water block is a one-block-depth water coloumn, although its as high as its north neighbour, water block's shadow has no relation with neighbour blocks.
+   The water block is a one-block-depth water coloumn, although its as high as its northern neighbour, water block's shadow has no relation with neighbour block.
 So it has shadow 2.

    **Notice that shadow is a 2-bit integer, allowing 4 values but only 3 used.
 The leftover one, shadow 3 work normally on map, but can never be found in vanilla survival.** I really wonder why Mojang made this happen.